AngularAgility/AngularAgility/README.md

 * A bunch more stuff I'm probably forgetting.
 Download the source and try it out, you'll like it!

 ###Demo
 * Extensive demo: Download the source code, demo folder and run "node server.js".
-I will have a full blown CI deploy of this soon online.
+There will be a full blown CI deploy of this online soon for easy previewing.
 * [Basic demo BEFORE Form Extensions](http://plnkr.co/edit/PS0sNo?p=preview)
 * [Basic demo AFTER Form Extensions](http://plnkr.co/edit/e8YiZ0?p=preview)